Douglas A. Jacobson

 Richard S. Allen, Jr.

 Richard S. Allen, Jr. was elected to the Board in 1986 and has successfully run for re-election since.
 Mr. Allen is an attorney in Clare, Michigan and holds a Juris Doctorate degree from Wayne State Law School and a Bachelors of Arts from Michigan State University.
-Mr. Allen serves the community through Rotary International and is a member of the American Legion.
+Mr. Allen served as the Clare County Prosecuting Attorney from 1975-1980, and is a member of the American Legion.

 Carolyn C. Bay